ragnarok22/drones_api/README.md

 For providing initial data for models you can run this commands:

-    python manage.py loaddata drones  # this create somes drones python manage.pu loaddata medications  # this create some medications
+    python manage.py loaddata drones  # this create somes drones python manage.py loaddata medications  # this create some medications

 ## Deploy